 The best way to fight resistance is to be adherent to your drug regimen.

-Whatever decision you make, it is important not to go it alone.
+When you consider starting treatment, it is also important not to go it alone.
 Put together a support system that may include your health care provider, social workers, case managers, family, or friends.
 You may also consider joining a support group of other people living with HIV.

-The more you think and talk about your decision, the better the outcome.
-Whatever you decide to do, it is important that you keep going to your health care provider for regular check ups and blood work.
+Whatever you decide to do, it is important that you keep going to your health care provider for regular check ups and remain focused on staying healthy.

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.